Unknown-Cyber-Inc/ida/README.md

 ### `docker`
 Files related to docker plugin container setup.

-## Plugin Files
+## Plugin Files <a name="files-section"></a>
 Files related to the functionality of the IDA plugin.
 All except the `MAGIC_plugin_entry.py` are located in the `MAGIC` directory.

 ### `MAGIC_plugin_entry.py`
 Contains code which is required by IDA that returns a required IDA class representing the plugin.
 It must be in IDA's `plugins` folder, it must contain a PLUGIN_ENTRY function, and it must return an `ida_idaapi.plugin_t` object.
 ### idamagic
 Base of all plugin code.
 Its init file handles the plugin class.
 This tells IDA how to initialize, run, and terminate the plugin.
 It also tells IDA how to load and handle the plugin in memory.
 The run() function is where the form creation happens.
+There are some confusing IDA-specific functionalities in this main folder's `__init__.py` which I try to explain [here](#idamagic-init-notes).
 * `helpers.py`
 Separate helper functions which do not particularly organize somewehere else.
 * `MAGIC_hooks.py`